HDR events

 • Shameless self-promotion with Dr Michelle Newcomb and Dr Suemay Arif, UTS

-This session focusses on the importance of identifying your skillset and how to best promote yourself for the job market.
+This session focused on the importance of identifying your skillset and how to best promote yourself for the job market.

 • Data analysis: Tips & tricks from Assoc Professor Penny Williams and Dr Diana Leon-Espinoza

-This session addresses practical insights from experienced qualitative researchers, who will share their approaches to planning and conducting effective data analysis.
+This session addressed practical insights from experienced qualitative researchers, who will share their approaches to planning and conducting effective data analysis.

 • Finding your research tribe with Dr Kylie Kingston

-This session covers how to engage with research and industry networks within your field to explore and expand knowledge, practice and career opportunities.
+This session covered how to engage with research and industry networks within your field to explore and expand knowledge, practice and career opportunities.

 • HDR communities: Skills and support with PhD Candidate, Denise Nogueira

-This interactive session aims to promote connection, share experiences, and identify potential agendas/forms to enhance peer-support while navigating the HDR journey.
+This interactive session aimed to promote connection, share experiences, and identify potential agendas/forms to enhance peer-support while navigating the HDR journey.

 HDR Skills Development Day (4th December 2023)